RadicalZephyr/coming-back-to-yourself/grounding-exercises.md

 mental state.
 I go on a walk every day to get me a) out of the house at least once, and b) at least a little bit of exercise.

-Walking can also be combined with the side-to-side scan or EMDR eye movements.
-In fact, I find EMDR to be most helpful when I'm walking.
+Walking can also be combined with the Side-to-Side scan or EMDR eye movements.
+In fact, I find that doing these exercises is even more effective when I practice them while I'm walking.

 ### Getting a Different Perspective